Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Soul.md

 # Soul

-An archetype of DARK Monsters with various Types, revolving around Ritual and Synchro Summoning, with Grave effects and non-targeting soft removal.
+An archetype of DARK Monsters of various Types, revolving around Ritual and Synchro Summoning, with Grave effects and non-targeting soft removal.

 The archetype has cross-support with the [*Shadow*](Shadow.md) series.